MichaelBelousov/graphl/website/src/blog/docs.md

 import * as graphl from "./WebBackend.js";
 import confetti from "@tsparticles/confetti";

-// execute a function that the user compiled in the const canvas = document.getElementById("my-canvas");
+// grab the canvas you prepared const canvas = document.getElementById("my-canvas");

 // we define custom nodes separately here